luc-tielen/debugger-hs/README.md

 - [x] Create core AST datatype
 - [x] Create builder monad for easily constructing GDB scripts using Haskell do-syntax.
 - [x] Write function for compiling AST -> GDB script
-- [ ] Create CLI application (stack/nix?) that takes the DSL and outputs GDB to stdout.
 - [ ] Add helper functions for easily adding breakpoints (using tools like grep)
 - [ ] Extend core AST datatype to support more functionality
 - [ ] Add LLDB support also?